Gopiandcode/genius-pass/readme.md

 Through this 180 degree reversal of intentions, Hackers will be left in the dark, completely unable to steal your passwords.

+Geniuspass does this by generating a super-pwned password by concatenating 1 of the 100 most common names with up to 4 random digits and then checking with HaveIBeenPwned.com as to whether this password has been pwned.

 ## Screenshots
 ![Screen1](https://raw.githubusercontent.com/Gopiandcode/genius-pass/master/example.png)
 _Nicely generated super-pwned password_